GM Lending Pool

 constructor

-as the Authority (both hereafter referred to as Admin).
-It then stores the pool name
+At deployment, the constructor sets the deployer-provided _owner as the owner and _authority as the Authority (both hereafter referred to as Admin).
+It then stores the pool name.

 Admin Functions